| MANDOC(1) | General Commands Manual | MANDOC(1) |

 Since useful manuals are always small, this is not a problem in practice.

-that this will cause information loss or considerable misformatting.mandoc
+that this will cause information loss or considerable misformatting.mandoc, and it

 is likely that this will cause information loss or considerable